JohnLCaron/egk-ec-mixnet/README.md

 ###  generate-and-encrypt-ballots.sh

-* Generates random plaintext ballots from the given manifest, writes to the private egk directory.
+* Generates random plaintext ballots from the given manifest, and writes their encryptions to the public mixnet directory.
-* Encrypts those ballots with the public key, writes to the public mixnet directory.
+* This is the main functionality that needs to be implemented by the election voting system.

 ###  mixnet-shuffle.sh